Mufid Libohova

 Mufid Bey Libohova (1876 in Libohovë – 1927 in Sarandë) was an Albanian economist, diplomat and politician and one of the delegates at the Assembly of Vlorë (28 November 1912) where the Albanian Declaration of Independence took place.
-He served as the first Minister of Interior of Albania, during the Provisional Government of Albania and since then has held different government positions on nine occasions between 1913–1927, holding the positions of Justice Minister, Minister of the Interior, Minister of Finances, and Minister of Culture.
+He served as the first Minister of Interior of Albania, during the Provisional Government of Albania.
+He held different government positions on nine occasions between 1913–1927, holding the positions of Justice Minister, Minister of the Interior, Minister of Finances, and Minister of Culture.

 Life

-Mufid Libohova, son of Maliq Pashë Libohova, was scion of a wealthy landowning family with the same name.
-In 1898, he was appointed in the Ottoman Embassy in Brussels, where he became Chargé d'affaires.
+Mufid Libohova, son of Ali Naki Bey (1842-1904), and the grandson of Maliq Naili Pasha Bey (1810-1892), two Albanian notables from Libohova.
+Mufid was of was scion of a wealthy landowning family.
+His mother was Behixhe Hamza, a Circassian from Tuapse.
+She was the sister of the third wife of Mehmet Ali Vrioni.
+In 1898, Mufid was appointed in the Ottoman Embassy in Brussels, where he became Chargé d'affaires.
 He served initially in the Ottoman administration and represented Kaza of Gjirokastër, Sanjak of Delvina as a deputy in the 1908 parliament of the Young Turks.
 As an Ottoman parliamentarian Libohova was outspoken on Albanian issues and an example of this was a verbal exchange triggered when he mentioned the word Arnavutlar (Albanians).
 The Ottoman speaker Ahmed Riza responded "There are no Albanians; there are only Ottomans" to which Libohova replied that "Yes sir, there are Albanians".
 During his time in Ottoman politics, Libohova was a close ally of fellow Albanian parliamentarian Ismail Qemali.
 Like some educated Albanians with nationalist sentiments of the time, Libohova supported the unity of Albanians from different religions under the banner of Skanderbeg and was in favour of government reforms that benefited Albanians.

 At the eve of the First World War, he was member of the International Control Commission that governed Albania from 22 January – 7 March 1914.
 Mufid Bey (also written Myfit Bey) was among the chief promoters of the Congress of Durrës that led, on 25 December 1918, to the creation of a new provisional government headed by former Prime Minister Turhan Pasha.
 Mufid Bey took over the ministry of the interior and justice, and later became minister of foreign affairs.
 In April 1919 he left Albania to take part the Paris Peace Conference and to attend to Albanian interests there.
 In August 1919, on his return from Paris, he stopped over in Rome.
 During negotiations with the Italian government, he secured Italian recognition for Albanian independence and a promise that the Italian occupation of Vlora would be temporary.
 It is this turbulent period of Albanian history that Mufid Bey Libohova describes in his memoirs, Politika ime ndë Shqiperi, 1916-1920 ("My Policies in Albania, 1916–1920").